KubaP/vscode-pink-candy/README.md

 - Variables are distinctly coloured.
 - Parameter declarations (attributes) are distinctly coloured.
 - Object members are distinctly coloured.

+### HTML/Css/Scss
+- IDs, Classes, and other attribute values have different colours.
+- Attribute keys are italicised.
+- Inline css styles have a unique colour.
+- Urls are uniquely coloured.
+- Units have the same colour as number literals.
+- Scss-specific characters are properly coloured.

 ## Overriding Styles
 See [Overriding Styles](./Overriding_Styles.md) for the guide.